Ian-Fogelman/Ian-blog/_posts/2019-06-24-Introduction To Data Quality Services.markdown

 ![7](/assets/img/DQS7.png)
 <br>
 <br>
-On the following screen we can see which records failed, because the length of the first name field was less than 3.
+On the following screen we can see which records failed, because the length of the first name field was not 3.
 <br>
 Which we originally stated in the criteria of the domain.
 You can approve and reject.
 <br>